 - Walker Canyon Poppies, Lake Elsinore (Possibly closed, check the website for updated information.)

 - Gorman Hills Flower Fields

-And if wildflowers aren’t your thing, here’s a list of a few amazing Los Angeles gardens with flowers in bloom right now!
+And if wildflowers aren’t your thing, here’s a list of a few amazing Los Angeles (and beyond) gardens and farms with flowers in bloom right now!

 - Huntington Library and Botanical Gardens